PseudoKnight/CHVault/README.md

 Download the correct version for your version of CommandHelper:
 CHVault 2.1.1 (CommandHelper 3.3.1 - 3.3.3)
 CHVault 2.1.3 (CommandHelper 3.3.4 - 3.3.5)
-CHVault 2.1.4 (CommandHelper 3.3.5)
+CHVault 2.1.5 (CommandHelper 3.3.5)

 ## Functions
 ### Permissions
 Uses Vault to extend the potential of permissions checking with group and multiworld support.
+UUIDs are recommended for offline players.
+These will throw a NotFoundException when given an offline player name that does not exist.

 #### boolean vault_has_permission(player, permission, [world]);
 Checks the permission value of a player, optionally in a specific world.